 Water and wastewater services are highly vulnerable to drought, landslides, severe storms, and wildfire.
 Drought can reduce water available from the Russian River, which is the primary source of wholesale water supply provided by Sonoma Water.
 This can lead the City to use more groundwater to meet the demand of residents, government and other institutions, industries, and businesses and/or to declare a water shortage emergency and implement its Water Shortage Contingency Plan.
 Landslides can damage the pipelines carrying water to residents and wastewater to the wastewater treatment plant, and services could be suspended until repairs are made.
 Heavy rainfall caused by severe storms can cause flooding that can overwhelm the Santa Rosa Laguna Treatment Plan and untreated effluent could leak into the surrounding water and soil.
-Wildfires could degrade the surface water guality that Santa Rosa relies on due to ash content or fire retardants that contaminate surface water supplies.
-Increased water conservation measures, use of more recycled water, and more extensive treatment equipment can protect water services throughout the city.
+Wildfires could degrade the surface water supplies.
+Increased water conservation measures, and more extensive treatment equipment can protect water services throughout the city.
 Wastewater services may have a more difficult time adapting due to the expensive nature of moving and retrofitting wastewater infrastructure.